Seaton is a seaside town on the south coast of England close to the border between Devon and Dorset facing onto Lyme Bay.

 To the side of the clock are the Seafield Gardens with a Glass House containing a display of cactuses, two tennis courts and an excellent children’s playground.
-The Seaton Bowling Club and a small putting green are to the rear of the clock.
+The Seaton Bowling Club and a crazy golf course are to the rear of the clock.

 St Gregory’s the parish church of Seaton was built in the 14th century with its distinctive squat tower dating from the 15th century.
 Before the Estuary of the River Axe became restricted by the shingle barrier extending along the beach, the estuary waters extended as far as the eastern boundry wall of St Gregory’s churchyard.

 Opposite St Gregory’s Church on the junction of Court Lane and Colyford Road is the Seaton Cricket Club ground with its 1st XI team playing in the Devon Cricket League.